Top Greek islands & Mainland Destinations

 For years now, Santorini is the top preference for millions of people all over the world.
 Santorini tourism is well-developed and in fact, this is the top destination among the Greek islands.
 Santorini, the southernmost island in the Aegean Sea, is an archipelago of small islands formed by an enormous volcanic explosion which broke up the single Minoan settlement of Thira into fragments, resulting in the magnificent natural formation of a volcanic caldera.
+Discover the island with our Santorini Travel guide.

 A giant central lagoon created by the caldera is surrounded by high steep cliffs on three sides that slope downwards into the Aegean Sea, while on the fourth side, there is a small island called Thirassia.
 The deep waters of the lagoon make it a safe harbor for shipping vessels, both big and small, and the best part is that all harbors of the island lay in the lagoon.